Anyone who’s gone through the pain of watching a loved one endure Alzheimer’s disease knows the importance of hope.

 In their study published in Molecular Neurobiology, researchers say the drug zileuton — a leukotriene biosynthesis inhibitor — can slow, stop, and potentially reverse the aggressive development of tau proteins, “the second-most important lesion in the brain in patients with Alzheimer’s disease.”

-Zileuton is approved by the U.S. Food and Drug Administration (FDA) by prescription to treat asthma.
+Zileuton is by prescription to treat asthma.
 It’s sold in 600-milligram tablets under the brand name Zyflo.

 What the study revealed

 In their study, the Temple researchers administered zileuton to mice in a laboratory.

 These mice were genetically engineered to have similar tau proteins in their brains as a human with Alzheimer’s.

 In the trial, however, the mice were given the human version of the tau protein, a move other researchers said adds to the validity of the study.